All Episodes

 There's all kinds of people coming up with all kinds of creative reasons on the conservative side to disqualify Ted Cruz, exactly as I predicted would be the case yesterday.

-Oh, Barack Obama, this is what happens when you elect somebody that doesn't have much experience in Washington.
+Oh, Barack Obama, this is what happens when you elect somebody who doesn't have much experience in Washington.

-It wouldn't matter how much experience Obama had because experience is not determined who he is.
+It wouldn't matter how much experience Obama had because experience has not determined who he is.

 And ditto for Cruz.